NetComposer/nkservice/doc/api_commands.md

 }
 ```

-The destination client will receive this message over all started sessions:
+The destination session will receive this message over all started sessions:

 ```js
 {